Connect with us

 Dolby Atmos Music on Amazon Music

 If you want to play back songs in Dolby Atmos from Amazon Music using a powered speaker or soundbar, you can use the Amazon Echo Studio speaker (which is a one-piece speaker that bounces sound in all directions to simulate Dolby Atmos) or you can use a compatible SONOS speaker.
-For Sonos choices, currently the Sonos ARC, Arc XL, Beam (Gen 2) sound bars and the Sonos ERA 300 one-piece immersive sound speaker support Dolby Atmos music tracks from Amazon Music Unlimited.
+For Sonos choices, currently the Sonos ARC, Arc XL, Arc Ultra, Beam (Gen 2) sound bars and the Sonos ERA 300 one-piece immersive sound speaker support Dolby Atmos music tracks from Amazon Music Unlimited.

 Advertisement.
 Scroll to continue reading.